pink-room/NFTDancing/README.md

 The project uses NFTExpress and other methods available on Tatum, that permit for example the listing of NFTs a address has in a contract.

+## Introduction

+The NFTDDancing app allows the users to mint video NFTs with dance moves.
+It is divided in two major sections.

+In the *Create* section, the users can mint new NFTS with their dance moves.

+In the *Profile* section, the users can check their minted NFTs and see a details page clicking on the desired NFT.

 ## Instalation

 Run the following commands by the following order